reactjs/react.dev/beta/src/pages/learn/referencing-values-with-refs.md

 <Illustration src="/images/docs/illustrations/i_ref.png" alt="An arrow with 'current' written on it stuffed into a pocket with 'ref' written on it." />

 You can access the current value of that ref through the `ref.current` property.
 This value is intentionally mutable, meaning you can both read and write to it.
+It's like a secret pocket of your component that React doesn't track.
 (This is what makes it an "escape hatch" from React's one-way data flow--more on that below!)

 Here, a button will increment `ref.current` on every click: